 Leveraging standard Web-Services bundled with the application will always be our first choice but we may also need to create new services to provide special features or return special values not included in the payload (parameters) of any of the standard Web-Services.

-There are many different tools available to create Web-Services, like Java of course, but APEX can also be used to easily publish information as a Web-Service just be writing a special kind of APEX report.
+There are many different tools available to create Web-Services, like Java of course, but Oracle APEX can also be used to easily publish information as a Web-Service just be writing a special kind of APEX report.

-This means that by installing APEX (even old versions like APEX 4 or 5) on the E-Business Suite database we will be able to generate Web-Services to publish data than can be consumed by our external APEX environment.
+This means that by installing Oracle APEX (even old versions like APEX 4 or 5) on the E-Business Suite database we will be able to generate Web-Services to publish data than can be consumed by our external APEX environment.

-This approach has the advantage of reusing knowledge of the APEX tool so that you don’t need to learn about a new development framework to create the Web-Services.
+This approach has the advantage of reusing knowledge of the Oracle APEX tool so that you don’t need to learn about a new development framework to create the Web-Services.